KygekDev/KygekDev/README.md

 # Hi there 👋

-**KygekDev**, also known simply as **Kygek**, is an Indonesian student, Christian lay theologian and philosopher,[^1] and software developer with over seven years of experience in information and communications technology.
-He has been playing his favorite video game, Minecraft, for over eleven years and has contributed on various creations and projects throughout the Internet, especially during the COVID-19 pandemic.
+**KygekDev**, also known simply as **Kygek**, is an Indonesian student, Christian lay theologian and philosopher,[^1] and software developer with over nine years of experience in information and communications technology.
+He has been playing his favorite video game, Minecraft, for over thirteen years and has contributed on various creations and projects throughout the Internet, especially during the COVID-19 pandemic.

 KygekDev began his contributions in the Minecraft industry by founding and managing several Minecraft servers, predominantly between 2020 and 2021.
 He founded KygekTeam (initially Kygek Development) in 2020,[^2] where he contributed towards a lot of Minecraft-related projects for two years.
 He also founded The Kygek Foundation in 2023 to prepare for his next phase of contributions to the global society for God's glory.[^3]